thoughtspot/thoughtspot.github.io/_appliance/vmware/installing-vmware.md

 ---
-title: [Installing Google Cloud Platform]
+title: [Installing VMware]
-last_updated: [11/11/2019]
+last_updated: 11/12/2019
-summary: "Learn how to install a ThoughtSpot cluster on Google Cloud Platform (GCP)."
+summary: "Learn how to install a ThoughtSpot cluster on VMware."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

 {: id="installation-prerequisites"}
 ## Installation Prerequisites
-Ensure the successful creation of the virtual machines (VMs) before you install the ThoughtSpot cluster on GCP.
+Ensure the successful creation of the virtual machines (VMs) before you install the ThoughtSpot cluster on VMware.

+1. **Download the OVF** Download the [Open Virtualization Format](https://thoughtspot.egnyte.com/dl/iWvEqo76Pr/) (OVF) file.
-1. **Review configuration options** Refer to [GCP configuration options]({{ site.baseurl }}/appliance/gcp/configuration-options.html) for detailed instance specs.
+1. **Review configuration overview** Refer to [VMware configuration overview]({{ site.baseurl }}/appliance/vmware/vmware-intro.html) for detailed instance specs.
-2. **Create the instance** Refer to [Set up GCP for ThoughtSpot]({{ site.baseurl }}/appliance/gcp/launch-an-instance.html) to create and launch your instance.
+2. **Create the instance** Refer to [Set up VMware for ThoughtSpot]({{ site.baseurl }}/appliance/vmware/vmware-setup.html) to create and launch your instance.
 3. **Review required ports** Refer to [Network Policies]({{ site.baseurl }}/appliance/firewall-ports.html) to view the required ports for successful operation of ThoughtSpot.

 {: id="configure-nodes"}